harrisiirak/cron-parser/README.md

 [`luxon`](https://moment.github.io/luxon/) library which is being used to handle dates.

 Using `Date` as an input can be problematic specially when using the `tz` option.
 The issue being that, when creating a new `Date` object without any timezone information, it will be created in the timezone of the system that is running the code.
-This (most of times) won't be what the user will be expecting.
+This (most of the times) won't be what the user will be expecting.
 Using one of the supported `string` formats will solve the issue(see timezone example).

 * *iterator* - Return ES6 compatible iterator object